Chiropractic Care FAQs

 What can I expect on my first visit?

-At your initial consultation Dr Broe will take a detailed medical history – please take along any x-rays if you have them.
+At your initial consultation Dr Broe (DC) will take a detailed medical history – please take along any x-rays if you have them.
 He will perform an examination that focuses on how your joints, muscles and nerves are functioning individually and together.
 This can involve undressing down to your underwear in private, with the option of a gown.
 Your privacy and dignity will be respected at all times.
 Following the examination, a chiropractic care plan will discussed.
 The first consultation takes, on average, around 45 minutes.

 Will treatment hurt?